Improving motor imagery decoding methods for an EEG-based mobile brain-computer interface in the context of the 2024 Cybathlon: Availability of data and materials

 \section{Availability of data and materials}

-The datasets created for and subsequently used and analyzed during the current study are available from the corresponding author on reasonable request.
+The datasets created for and subsequently used and analyzed during the current study are available under \cite{neurotum_e_v_2025_18087806}.
+The pilot IDs are P1 for the patient and P2 for the healthy participant.
 The code used for this study will be made available upon reasonable request.